 Taking annual leave during the notice period

 A worker may wish to take some or all of their outstanding annual leave as part of their notice period.
 This should be treated the same as for any other holiday request - taking into account your usual procedure for authorising annual leave.
-See the page in this guide on taking holiday - notice periods, restrictions and sickness.
+Read more on taking holiday - notice periods, restrictions and sickness.

 You can also insist by giving appropriate notice or because it is clearly expressed in the contract of employment, that a worker takes any holiday owed to them as part of their notice period.